Is your sweet tooth on the hunt for keto desserts?

 With these coconut key lime pie fat bombs, you’ll have the same tart flavor of a nice slice of paradise pie without having to spend more than 1g of net carbs and 114 calories to get it.

-- Powerful antioxidants which may protect you during flu season
+- Enhanced immune functioning which can protect you during cold and flu season.

 If you’re not feeling the lime and coconut vibe of these fat bombs, this last fat bomb recipe screams sweater weather.